-nanomachines, the definition of channel models and the development of architectures and protocols for nanonetworks are new challenges that need to be addressed in the research world.
+and to expand their range of operation.
+The characterization of communication mechanisms between nanomachines, the definition of channel models and the development of architectures and protocols for nanonetworks are new challenges that need to be addressed in the research world.

-Molecular communication (MC) is a promising paradigm for communication in nanonetworks.
+Molecular Communication (MC) is a promising paradigm for communication in nanonetworks.
 Unlike classical communication techniques, we believe that the integration process of molecular transceivers in nanomachines is more feasible due to their size and natural domain.
 MC follows a bio-inspired approach, in which molecules are used to encode, transmit and receive information at the nanoscale.
 Several techniques to propagate information molecules have been proposed so far [2], ranging from molecular motors [3], to bacteria [4] or free diffusion [5].
 We focus on the diffusion-based architecture, as it represents the most general and widespread MC architecture found in nature.
-Pheromonal communication, when pheromones are released into a fluidic medium [6], such as air or water, is an example of diffusion-based architecture.
+Pheromonal communication, when pheromones are released into a fluidic medium [6], such as air or water, is an example of diffusionbased architecture.
 Another example is calcium signaling among cells [7].
 Different mathematical models have been formulated for the diffusion of molecules in a fluid.
 As an example, the theory of turbulent diffusion [8] can be applied to the diffusion of pheromones, while the theory of electro-diffusion [9] is applicable to the diffusion of calcium ions in calcium signaling.
-The most general model of molecular diffusion in fluids, which underlies all the other models, is based on the Fick's diffusion theory [10], [11].
-In this paper, we consider only Fick's diffusion in order to maintain the maximum possible generality for our diffusion-based MC system.
+The most general model of molecular diffusion in fluids, which underlies all the other models, is based on the Fick's diffusion theory [10,11].
+In this paper, we consider only Fick's diffusion in order to maintain the maximum possible generality for our diffusion-based molecular communication system.
 Further specifications of the system for the pheromonal communication case or the calcium signaling case stem from the general case treated in this work.